 ToolbarA row of buttons and basic controls at the top of the Unity Editor that allows you to interact with the Editor in various ways (e.g. scaling, translation).
 More info

-See in Glossary: Provides options for filtering tasks and clearing inactive tasks from the list.
+See in Glossary: Provides options to filter tasks and clear inactive tasks from the list.

-Task list: Displays per-task progress information for the following:
+Task list: Displays progress information about each task for the following: